pinf/loader-js/NOTES.md

   * Check for matching `uid` + `version`
   * Check for matching `uid` + `revision`
   * Check for matching `location`

+New: Module Mappings

+    package.json ~ {
+        "modules": {
+            "module3": {
+                "id": "github.com/pinf/loader-js/demos/MapModule/",
+                "module": "new-module3"
+            }
+            "/lib/module3": {},
+            "./lib/module3": {}
+        }
+    }

+  * Before module IDs are finalized they are matched against the `modules` property.
+  * The keys are prepended with `directories.lib` (if not prefixed with './' or '/') and matched against the final module IDs for the package.
+  * If a match is found the mapped module is used instead.

 CommonJS Programs/A